Tuesday, November 12, 2024

 "Date with a Fox" is FIF's quarterly FREE virtual program (Past "Date with a Fox" programs).

-You'll hear directly from the folks that care for Lewis and you'll be able to see him in his habitat.
+You'll hear directly from the folks that care for Lewis and you'll be able to see him active in his habitat.

 Remember this Island Fox Face?

-See what your donations made possible.
+Your donations made her recovery possible.

 Friday, October 18, 2024